 What is the Sheriff Sale Process?

-After the required notice is given, the sale itself begins at the time and place set forth in the notice.
+After the required notice is given, the Sheriff sale process in New Jersey begins at the time and place set forth in the notice.
 The sale generally takes place at the Office of the Sheriff.
 The Sheriff Sale uses voice bidding instead of sealed bids.
-The sale is subject to any mortgages and municipal, state or federal liens on the property.
+As explained earlier, the sale is subject to any mortgages and municipal, state or federal liens on the property.

 After the sale, the buyer must get a warrant for the homeowner’s removal.
 How long it takes depends on the particular county, but it can take approximately 4-6 weeks or more.
 The homeowner has the right to file a motion to ask the judge for more time before they must leave.